CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 <br>

-#### In class we will refer to repositories as the copies of the course file system that each one of us holds.
+#### In class, we will refer to repositories as the copies of the course file-system that each one of us holds.
 Repositories are both local and remote, meaning that repositories are available both offline on your machine, and online on a remote webserver.
 In our class we will use `GitHub` as our remote host.

 <br>